In this article

 Most will accept various payment methods such as direct debit, paying by phone, online and at your own bank.

 The rate you'll pay depends on your income tax band.
-In 2023-24, basic-rate taxpayers pay 8.75%; higher-rate taxpayers pay 33.75% and it's 39.35% for those who pay additional-rate tax.
+From April 2026, basic-rate taxpayers will pay 10.75%; higher-rate taxpayers will pay 35.75%, and additional-rate taxpayers will pay 39.35%.

-For the 2023-24 tax year, that means you can earn the £12,570 personal allowance, plus the £1,000 dividend allowance - meaning you could earn a total of £13,570 from shares before having to pay any tax.
+If your only income is from dividends, you can use up your personal allowance in addition to your dividend allowance.
+For the 2025-26 tax year, that means you can earn the £12,570 personal allowance, plus the £500 dividend allowance - meaning you could earn a total of £13,070 from shares before having to pay any tax.

 20% - basic rate; 40% - higher rate; 45% - additional rate